Compaya/slate/source/index.html.md

 > Make sure to replace $username and $apiKey with your own credentials.

-CPSMS uses Basic Authorization to access the API.
-It's a base64 of your CPSMS username and a API key you need to generate on CPSMS.dk.
+CPSMS requires Basic Authorization to access the API.
+The token is your CPSMS username and your API key, concatenated with a colon, encoded as base64

-`Authorization: Basic <base64 encoding>`
+`Authorization: Basic <token>`

 <aside class="notice">
-Replace <code>&lt;base64 encoding&gt;</code> with your personal API login credentials as base64 encoding.
+Replace <code>&lt;token&gt;</code> with your own.
+(Username : API key)
 </aside>